dscoe/dscoe.github/about.md

 permalink: /about/
 ---

-The 2nd DSCOE Inferno will be hosted by the DSCOE team at the Center for Army Analysis in May 2016.
-This website will hold all of the tutorials and presentations from the event.
+This is the website for the 3rd DSCOE Inferno event on 9/2/2016.
+These materials will also be hosted on dscoe.army.mil (CAC Requird).